 After 17 years of marriage, 5 kids, 1 miscarriage and a slew of “learning opportunities,” I’d say the Mr. and I have learned one critical lesson: we have SO much more to learn.
 A few weeks ago, we were asked to speak to a group of engaged couples about “keeping the romance alive with children.”
 Of course, we turned to St. Facebook.
 She had some nuggets of tips.
-Combining those with our own experience, here’s this week’s How Do You Do It!
+Combining those with our own experience, here’s how we do it!

 Photo courtesy of Shannon Cunningham Photography